Courses for the 2022 Summer Law Program in Madrid

 This course will provide students with a general introduction to Spanish and is designed for beginners as well as those who want a refresher.
 The class focuses on Spanish culture, history, food and music.

-The 2019 Summer Law Program in Madrid will run from May 20 through June 30, 2019.
-Most classes will be held in the morning and early afternoon, and students will have some Fridays off for travel and leisure.
-The final exams will be administered from June 28 through June 30, 2019.
+The 2022 Summer Law Program in Madrid will run from May 23 through July 3, 2022.
+Most classes will be held in the morning and early afternoon, and students will have Fridays off for travel and leisure.
+The final exams will be administered from July 1 through July 3, 2022.

 Student Performance and Grading

 The Saint Louis University School of Law Summer Law Program in Madrid is an ABA-approved foreign summer program.
 Students may earn up to 6 credits upon completing the Summer Law Program in Madrid.
-Grades are measured primarily by final examinations and the grades used are A+, A, A-, B+, B, B-, C+, C, C-, D, and F. Students who are not enrolled at Saint Louis University School of Law may be graded on a Pass/Fail basis.
+Grades are measured primarily by final examinations and the grades used are A+, A, A-, B+, B, B-, C+, C, C-, D, and F. Students who are not enrolled at Saint Louis University School of Law may be graded on a Pass/Fail basis, if they request and prefer to be graded on a Pass/Fail basis.
+Otherwise, all students will be graded on a letter grade system.

 Students will be given the same credit as if they were at the SLU LAW campus, but the acceptance of any credit or grade for any course taken in the program is subject to determination by your home school.
 Please discuss your school's grading preference with your dean's office before applying to the program.